npsot_bluebonnet_full_color

 Comments

 Blooms March-October.
+The form is very erect, with a woody base.
+Leaves are narrow and smooth and aromatic.
 This species is named longiflora because of the long, narrow tube of its flower.
 At the end of the tube the 5 or 6 yellow petal-like lobes flare out almost flat and are pointed at the end.
-The plant grows 12-18 inches tall, usually with several branches.
-Leaves are opposite, narrow and smooth and aromatic.
+The fruit is a capsule.

 References